daniele77/daniele77.github.io/_drafts/flip-model-pattern.md

 that sadly happen to be the aspect on which nowadays C++ gurus focus most.
 -->

-Besides, some young developers might not know the book "Design Patterns", so I hope reading this post can help to make them curious about patterns and design in general.
+Furthermore, some young developers might not know the book "Design Patterns", so I hope that this post makes them curious about patterns and design in general.

 <!--